 When you think of enrolling your child in swimming lessons, what comes to mind?
 Do you think about long summer days watching your child splash happily in the pool or cheering them on as they swim in their first race?
 Maybe you think about spending summers at the lake or beach and watching your child swim with confidence and ease.

 What you might not think about, however, is just how important it is to keep your child enrolled in swimming lessons throughout the winter.
-Though the short, cold days may seem like an unlikely time of year for swimming lessons, there are numerous advantages to wintertime swimming lessons.
+Though the short, cold days may seem like an unlikely time of year for swim lessons, there are numerous advantages to taking them in the winter.

 Seasonal Affective Disorder (SAD) is a form of depression that appears at the same time each year.
 For children, winter can be a particularly difficult time as daylight hours become shorter, normal summer-fun routines get cut back, and cold weather prevents them from enjoying time outdoors.
-All of these can lead children to feel symptoms of depression or unexplained fatigue.
-However, by keeping your child enrolled in swimming lessons throughout the winter months, they can engage in regular exercise that’s been proven to help children get better sleep, keep energy levels and appetites up, and provide other relief to these symptoms.
+All of these things can lead children to feel symptoms of depression or unexplained fatigue.
+However, by enrolling your child in winter swimming lessons throughout the colder months, they can engage in regular exercise that’s been proven to help children get better sleep, keep appetites and energy levels up, and provide other relief to these symptoms.

+Winter can be a lonely time for kids.
 In the winter, your child doesn’t have as many opportunities to play with friends or meet new acquaintances at places like parks, playgrounds, or picnics.
-However, with weekly swim lessons, your child can have a much-needed break from the confinement of the indoors while also having the chance to socialize with friends both new and old.
-Not only does this help thwart the loneliness that can often accompany long winter months, but it keeps you child on a reliable schedule that they can look forward to throughout the week.
+However, with weekly winter swimming lessons, your child can have a much-needed break from the confinement of the indoors while also having the chance to socialize with friends both new and old.
+Not only does this help thwart the loneliness that can often accompany long winter months, but it also keeps your child on a reliable schedule that they can look forward to throughout the week.

 Moderate exercise is proven to help boost the immune system and keep your child healthy during a time when sickness tends to run rampant.
-And while it’s best not to put additional stress on your child’s immune system if they are fighting an illness, keeping them enrolled in swimming lessons when they are healthy will help them build a strong immune system.
+And, while it’s best not to put additional stress on your child’s immune system if they are fighting an illness, enrolling them in winter swimming lessons when they are healthy will help them build a stronger immune system.
 Additionally, swimming helps your child stay healthy in the following ways:

 Perhaps one of the most important reasons to keep your child enrolled in swimming lessons throughout the winter is to ensure their safety and security around water.
-Unfortunately, the statistics on child drownings are very grim: an average of 350 children under the age of five drown in pools each year – a majority of which occur in June, July, and August.
-And while having a few months of swimming lessons here and there will no doubt help to give your child safe exposure to water, keeping them enrolled throughout the winter will give them the skills and techniques they need to stay safe in the water.
+Unfortunately, the statistics on child drownings are very grim: an average of 350 children under the age of five drown in pools each year—the majority of which occur in June, July, and August.
+And, while having a few months of swim lessons here and there will no doubt help to give your child safe exposure to water, keeping them enrolled throughout the cold months with winter swimming lessons will give them the skills and techniques they need to stay safe in the water.

-After a winter of swimming lessons, you can have peace of mind come summer when pools open, vacations call, and your child longs to get swimming!
+After a winter of swimming lessons, you can have peace of mind come summer when pools open, vacations call, and your child longs to go swimming.

 As you can see, there are several key benefits of keeping your child enrolled in swimming lessons throughout the winter.
 Sign your child up for swimming lessons at SwimJim, today!